jzurner1/cyber_learning_path/README.md

 ## 1.2 Networks
 I *think* I gathered all the major components and put them in a logical order.
-Some of it leaks into other sections, but its all very interconnected:
+Some of it leaks into other sections, but I think its good enough:
 - [ ] IP addresses (IPv4 and IPv6)
 - [ ] MAC addresses
 - [ ] DHCP